ecmwf/fdb-benchmark/README.md

-# fdb-BM-test
+# fdb-benchmark

-The fdb-BM-test is used to simulate the quality and quantity of filesystem I/O operations in ECMWF’s time-critical workflows.
+The fdb-benchmark is used to simulate the quality and quantity of filesystem I/O operations in ECMWF's time-critical workflows.

 The test writes synthetic forecast output fields from a number of concurrent writer processes executing on compute nodes.

-At the same time, the test also simulates, concurrent to the ongoing writing, the consumption of such recently written individual forecast fields by a number of reader processes fetching these fields for “product generation”, “pgen” post-processing tasks; the pgen reader processes execute on different compute nodes than the writer processes, with the latter being part of each ensemble forecast member.
+At the same time, the test also simulates, concurrent to the ongoing writing, the consumption of such recently written individual forecast fields by a number of reader processes fetching these fields for "product generation", "pgen" post-processing tasks; the pgen reader processes execute on different compute nodes than the writer processes, with the latter being part of each ensemble forecast member.
-For this, fdb-BM-test uses the same write and read methods from the fdb library, the ECMWF fields database https://github.com/ecmwf/fdb, as the production set-up.
+For this, fdb-benchmark uses the same write and read methods from the fdb library, the ECMWF fields database https://github.com/ecmwf/fdb, as the production set-up.

 ## Installation